Laserworks/diy/_posts/2015-05-05-grass-bar-desk.markdown

 date:   2015-05-05 20:00:0
 ---

-I like [Indoor Urban Dining Table That Grows Grass](http://laughingsquid.com/picnyc-table-an-indoor-urban-dining-table-that-grows-grass/) project but the plates and glass are put directly on the soil which is far from flat and thus beverage coasters are required.
+I like [picNYC TABLE](http://haikocornelissen.com/work/picnyc-table/) project but the plates and glass are put directly on the soil which is far from flat and thus beverage coasters are required.

 On my balcony I employed different approach and the outcome is following: